Dropping Individual Courses

 5. After selecting it, you have withdrawn from the course.
 The Status column should be highlighted in green stating “Withdrawn” as seen in photo below.

-6. To withdraw from the Institute completely, simply follow the above steps for all selected courses.
+6. To withdraw from the Institute completely, follow the above steps for all courses.
 Once all courses have been withdrawn from your schedule, you have effectively withdrawn from the Institute.

 Screenshot